Uncovering the Silent Danger: The Impact of Underground Climate Change on Urban Infrastructure

 That is why cities are generally hotter than rural areas and are more exposed to the consequences of this phenomenon.

-The first investigations on climate change underground began about 25 years ago.
+The first investigations on climate change underground began regarding 25 years ago.
 These temperature variations can affect normal plant growth, the way groundwater flows, people’s health, and the condition of underground transportation pathways, causing costly disruption each year.

 Rotta Loria’s studies are the first to track the effects of this phenomenon on civil infrastructure.
 AND found that severe deformations of the subsoil can cause problems on the aesthetics and operational function of buildings, potentially necessitating costly, economical repairs.